HSLdevcom/jore4-map-matching/README.md

 - Needs **postgis** and **pgrouting** extensions enabled in the production database.
 - Currently, there exist three databases in the docker-compose setup:
-    1. One for productional use that is pre-populated with infrastructure network data and pgRouting topology (exported from [digiroad-import repo](https://github.com/HSLdevcom/jore4-digiroad-import-experiment)).
+    1. One for productional use that is pre-populated with infrastructure network data and pgRouting topology (exported from [digiroad-import repo](https://github.com/HSLdevcom/jore4-digiroad-import)).
 In the future, this might get replaced by linking to JORE4 database via FDW (Foreign Data Wrapper extension)
     2. Development database.
 Initially empty with no schema, tables or data.
     3. Test database.
 Initially empty like development database.
-Used within test execution and for generating jOOQ metaclasses.
+Used within test execution and for generating jOOQ classes.
 - When Azure flexible-server enables pgRouting extension, it is considered that the map-matching service could be changed to point directly to the JORE4 database (in production setup) instead of having its own database
 - How to load infrastructure network into mapmatchingdb